EfthimisM/AssociationMaps/README.md

-# Automatic and Interactive Knowledge Map Creation from Documents using Association Rule Mining
+# Automatic and Interactive Association Map Creation from Documents using Association Rule Mining

 ## Abstract